Skip to Content

 • Blades: They look similar to a small nail and are inserted inside the housings.
 Blades can be replaced when cuts are not as sharp as they used to be.

-Note: Automatic Cutoff Blade is a single blade and housing.
+Note: The automatic cutoff blade is a single blade with housing.

 Cricut Blades and Tools – Quick Reference Table and Infographic